Harmontown/harmontown.github.io/docs/_episodes/093/index.md

 title:                "Dangle, Dipping and Heel Popping"
 image:                "episode-placeholder.jpg"
 description: >
   After some women demonstrate foot fetish techniques that audibly won't make any sense to you, dear listener, the enigmatic Brody Stevens joins Harmontown for the first time.
-Later, Mayor Harmon is inducted into a prestigious alliance and Kumail returns...
+Later, Mayor Harmon is inducted into a prestigious alliance and Kumail returns to D&D after a month long hiatus.
+It's a beautiful sprawling Harmontown, come on down.
 showDate:
 releaseDate:          "2013-11-11 07:50:00Z"
 duration:             "02:07:28"